 Steve Smith, the publisher of Alaxis Press mentioned on his Facebook page on July 13, 2019 that he met with Jerome Baron from Casterman and his IDW editor, Justin Eisinger, during the American Library Association convention in Washington D.C.
 Following the meeting, he created a three year schedule to complete the Obscure Cities series by François Schuiten and Benoit Peeters with IDW.

-Here is what the schedule will look like:
+Here is what the schedule will look like.
+The first two albums are confirmed: